vgcaisse/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

-    - .map() :
+    - .reduce() : Use case:
+                  Reduce can add a large set of data and give the average without going through each individual data set. i.e: looking for the average player score from an array of 100 players.

+                  Definition:
+                  .map() returns a single value not an array.
+Used for sums and products it takes 2 arguments: (accumulator) which is a running total and (item) which is the current element being processed initial value - where the equation starts

-    - .reduce() :
+    - .map() :    Use case:
+                  Map can add/create an array to a set of data with modifications (if any). i.e: adding 100 new players with lowercase names or lower casing an array of 100 players.

+                  Definition:
+                  .map() returns a new array automatically. .map() is used for converting data.
+Needs a return statement. whatever comes after the return statement gets included in the new array

-    - .filter() :
+    - .filter() : Use case:
+                  Filtering out a key from an array of data i.e: Looking for vacation spots with good wifi, .filter() would go through the array and look for an array key that is true and add it to a new array.

+                  Definition:
+                  .filter() automatically returns a new array, it filters data into the new array.
+Needs a return statement / the return statement is the condition - if its true its included in the new array, if its false it now included.

 2. Explain the difference between a callback and a higher order function.

-    - A call back functions are functions that are reused in higher order functions.
+    - Call back functions are functions that are reused in higher order functions.
 Higher order functions are functions that receive other functions(call back functions) as arguments.

 3. Explain what a closure is.

-    -
+    -  A closure happens when an inner function reaches into an outer function to grab a value defined in the outer function.

 4. Describe the four principles of the 'this' keyword.

     - When a constructor function is created pointing to the newly created object that is: new binding
     - when we use a .call, .apply, or .bind that is explicit binding
     - when none of the rules are being applied "this" will return a global object UNLESS told otherwise when defined in "strict mode," that is window binding
-    - When a function is invoked and we look to the left of the dot to check for reference that is implicit binding
+    - When a function is invoked and we look to the left of the dot to check for reference that is implicit binding, used in 80% use case

 5. Why do we need super() in an extended class?

-    - super()
+    - super() is used to inherit an extend and the extend tells super() what to super to.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions